mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 8. Parent Records, Students and Enrollment records are required prior to setting the Student Parent Association.

 #### Grade / Enrollment Requirements for Early Education Enrollment
 As described above, each student must first have a StudentSchoolAssociation record (an enrollment record).
-Starting in SY2023-24, all EE enrollments will use grade 'EE' due to the resolution described in the [early education disambiguation resolution](./early_ed_disamb_work.md).
+Starting in SY2023-24, all EE enrollments will use grade 'EE' due to the resolution described in the [EE-MARSS conflict resolution document](./2023-24%20MDE%20Ed-Fi%20Documentation/early_ed_marss_conflict_resolution.pdf).

 # Navigation
 - [Return to SIS Test Plan Overview](sis_test_plan_a_toc.md)